kvassAI/slate/source/includes/_plans.md

 ### Update Recurring Order Plan

-Update a Plan.
-This is only possible if `static_plan` is `false`.
+It is only possible to update a plan if `static_plan` is `false`.
 Not all fields are possible to update.
-See fields in Argument below.

 > Definition